 Another major note to consider is the undertones!
 SW Mountain Air has slightly green undertones – which may appear very pure, natural, and airy!

-Order a stick-on sample of Mountain Air here to help you compare these colors in your own living spaces.
+Order stick-on samples of Top Sail and Mountain Air here to help you compare these colors in your own living spaces.

 Topsail Vs Rain Song

 Extremely lighter than Topsail, Rain song has an LRV of 78 making it the lightest of all.
 This color is more bright than being subtle.